thehellahub/FaceMorph/README.md

 REQUIREMENTS:

 things_I_needed.txt lists out all the packages needed to run the application.
 Additionally, I'm using the anaconda3 python package & interpreter, so I'm not sure of what additional packages you'll need other than what I've listed if you're not running an anaconda3 python installation.
-Additionally I am running on a unix-based OS.
+Lastly, I am running on a unix-based OS (macOS Catelina 10.15.7).

 TO RUN:
 python facemorph_server.py